Erecting timber walls and floors in the workplace

 Topic Overview

-The City & Guilds Level 2 NVQ Diploma in Wood Occupations (Construction) (QCF) is a competency-based qualification designed for learners working in the construction industry, specifically in wood occupations such as site carpentry, bench joinery, or shopfitting.
+The City & Guilds Level 2 NVQ Diploma in Wood Occupations (Construction) is a competency-based qualification designed for individuals working in the construction industry, specifically in wood-related trades such as site carpentry, bench joinery, and shopfitting.
 This diploma covers essential skills and knowledge required to perform tasks like installing first and second fixings, erecting structural carpentry, and manufacturing joinery products.
-It is assessed through practical observations, professional discussions, and portfolio evidence, ensuring that candidates can demonstrate competence in real work environments.
+It is assessed through on-the-job performance and a portfolio of evidence, ensuring learners can demonstrate practical competence in real work environments.

 Key Concepts